 2.3 Isolation of Azotobacter from the Soils

 Ashby's Mannitol Agar (AMA) was used for the isolation of Azotobacter species as described by [22].
 The soil samples were serially diluted by weighing 10 g of the soil samples into a conical flask containing 95 ml of distilled water.
 A volume, 10 ml of the suspension was pipetted and labeled as tube A. A volume, 1 ml from the suspension was transferred to 9 ml of distilled water in a test tube and was labeled tube B. he dilution steps were repeated three more times, with 1 mL of the previous suspension added to 9 mL of distilled water each time, resulting in tubes C, D, and E, which achieved the serial dilution of 10-1 to 10-5.
 The 10-5 of the serial dilution was streaked onto already prepared Ashby's mannitol agar medium.
 The inoculated plates were incubated for 3 to 5 days at 37 0C.
 The developed colonies were counted and recorded as CFU/g.
-Each colony was then selected from the plates and subcultured on fresh AMA plates until pure cultures were obtained, following the method of [23].
+Each colony was then selected from the plates and sub-cultured on fresh AMA plates until pure cultures were obtained, following the method of [23].

 2.4 Biochemical Identification of the Bacterial Isolates